 The Garmillas fleet has a new countermeasure for the Medaluza, a huge floating shield with its own maneuvering capability.
 It can’t actually take many hits before being shredded, but that’s not its only function; it also blacks out local warp capabilities to keep enemies from escaping (or using the much-vaunted “small warp” strategy to outflank).
 But everything on the Earth/Garmillas side runs second to the monster we’re all about to meet.

 The reveal of this menacing vessel is one of the biggest surprises delivered in the first episode.
 In the original story, it was essentially a background mecha, referred to simply as “Dai Senkan” (Large Battleship).
-Now it’s been established at 520 meters long (about 1.5 Yamatos) and given the class name Kalaklum.
-This follows the same conceit as other Gatlantis capital ships whose names are (for some reason) derived from Earth heritage.
-Kalaklum is an interpretation of Calakmul (a Mayan archeology site), respelled for easier pronunciation in Japanese.
+Now it’s been established at 520 meters long (about 1.5 Yamatos) and given the class name Calaklum.
+This follows the precedent of other Gatlantis capital ships whose names are (for some reason) derived from Earth heritage.

 Even more unexpected is the initial appearance of the ship, covered entirely in rock.
 This is a nod toward one of the earliest concepts for Yamato as an asteroid ship carrying a layer of earth rock for protection – which led to the notion of an asteroid ring.

 There’s also an unusual reason for the ship to have appeared this early in the story.
 Writer Harutoshi Fukui mentioned in more than one interview how frustrated he was as a kid by how difficult the Large Battleship model kit was to build.
 (He’s not wrong – that thing is a real challenge!)
 His rationale was that the sooner he got it into the series, the sooner Bandai would roll out a modern version.
 And that’s exactly what happened.